athanzli/PASCode/README.md

 ### Using pre-trained model for direct PAC score annotations

 We provide pre-trained GAT models for AD, AD progression, Sleep Weight Gain Guilt Suicide, WeightLoss PMA and Depression Mood.
 Users are advised to follow our tutorial on input data preprocessing and the usage of such models in **PASCodePretrainedAnnotation.py** under the **tutorials** directory.

+Running time < 1min

 To load a pre-trained GAT model and predict PAC scores, simply follow: